openelections/dashboard/dashboard/docs/admin.md

 ![Special Elections Meta](https://s3.amazonaws.com/openelex-static/docs/special_meta.png)

-NOTE: While we obviously feel that all elections are special, you should only fill in this part of the Election form if truly is a special election.
+NOTE: While we obviously feel that all elections are special, you should only fill in this part of the Election form if it truly is a special election.
 Vacancies often occur in state and federal legislative bodies due to retirements, death and countless other reasons.
 In such cases, special elections are typically held outside of the normal election cycle to fill the vacant seat.
 These edge cases are frequent enough that we track each one individually in the Data Hub.

 **Special** - Check this box if the race is a special election